ErnestasOkunevic/OfflineCachingApp/README.md

 # OfflineCachingApp
-My first try at offline caching

-This was my first attempt implementing offline caching.
+This was my first attempt at trying to implement offline caching.